Sovatharothh/library_chatbot/README.md

 - **Modifying Layouts**: Adjust the Flexbox settings in the CSS files to change the layout.
 - **Styling Components**: Modify the CSS variables in `:root` to change the color scheme and other global styles.

-## Contributing

-If you wish to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your forked repository.
-5. Open a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.